vuongducphuong/documentation/content/applications/productivity/discuss/overview/plan_activities.rst

 .. image:: plan_activities/schedule_activity.png
    :align: center
    :height: 300
-   :alt: View of crm leads and the option to schedule an activity for Odoo Discuss
+   :alt: View of crm leads and the option to schedule an activity for Leansoft Discuss

 Set your activity types
 -----------------------

-A number of activities types are available by default in Odoo (call, email, meeting, etc.).
+A number of activities types are available by default in Leansoft (call, email, meeting, etc.).
 However, you can set new ones going to :menuselection:`Settings --> Activity types`.

 .. image:: plan_activities/settings_activities_types.png
    :align: center
    :height: 300
-   :alt: View of the settings page emphasizing the menu activity types for Odoo Discuss
+   :alt: View of the settings page emphasizing the menu activity types for Leansoft Discuss

 .. tip::
    If you need to create an activity type with an available calendar, make sure to create